-Let’s compare it like a student in 1st year and a student in 3rd-year university.
+Let’s compare it like a student in 1st year and a student at the 3rd-year university.
 A 1st year is still learning and exploring new things whilst a 3rd year is on to their final years, having all the knowledge and ready to graduate.
-That was what I saw among the blogging community in the 6th-month blogging.
+That was what I saw among the blogging community in 6th-month blogging.

 In reality, I realise that there are all sorts of blogging levels and all of them lead to different directions.
 Even many newer bloggers already had the knowledge that older bloggers don’t have.

-So, from my experiences and mistakes, I’m going to list down two separate list of blogging Do’s and blogging Don’ts
+So, from my experiences and mistakes, I’m going to list down two separate lists of blogging Do’s and blogging Don’ts.

 Let’s start off with the DO’s

-We may all have the same information as another blogger but your unique personality is what makes your blog different and staying.
-Don’t be afraid to let out your personality because I know that readers will love you for who you are and follow or trust you.
+We may all have the same information as another blogger but your unique personality is what makes your blog different.
+Don’t be afraid to let out your personality because I know that readers will love you for who you are and trust you.

-2. Credit or source if you are using someone else’s images or statistics
+2. Credit sources if you are using someone else’s images or statistics

 3. Use your own personal experiences if you have something that relates to the topic